brentr/wineftd2xx/README.md

-This is a Linux Wine dll.so that substitutes for FTDI's D2XX drivers.
+This is a Linux Wine dll.so that substitutes for FTDI's D2XX version 1 drivers.
 It is effectively a shim layer between the FTDI's Linux D2XX drivers and Microsoft Windows applicatons running under Wine.
 Almost all calls are emulated, except those that have no meaning under Unix.

+FTDI's D2xx version 2 drivers are not supported.
+Unfortunately, most recent software requires FTDI's version 2 libraries.

 Note that wine version >= 7.0 is recommended.